The-Dagger-Project/DaggerOS/README.md

 DaggerOS is a hobbyist, Unix-like OS built from scratch.
 It is still in production, and has limited features.

 # Download and Install
-You can download the ISO from the realeases page.
+You can download the ISO from the releases page.

 ## Build from source
 ### 1- Requirements